KhaledAlHayek/TypingSpeedTest/README.md

-# Chat Application Using Web Sockets
+# Typing Speed Test Game
 please follow this instructions if you wish to download and edit my project, otherwise you app will crash

 ## install all the dependencies required